Supporting the Armed Forces

 - We are committed to providing places to live for members of the Armed Forces community that want to settle locally.
 As long as an application for housing is made within five years of discharge, past and present Armed Forces personnel with no prior connection to the borough will qualify for our Active Register.
 If an application is made after five years, the case will be assessed by the housing panel.
 This also applies to spouses and civil partners leaving service family accommodation following the death of their spouse or partner.

 - Additional priority on the register will also be given to Armed Forces personnel and their families if they have urgent housing need.
-If this is the case, they will receive an additional 10 points.
+If this is the case, they will receive additional points.

 The Hertfordshire Community Covenant is a commitment from public and private organisations to support the active and retired Armed Forces community living and working in Hertfordshire.
 This includes raising the profile of the Armed Forces in Hertfordshire and celebrating and honouring the commitment and sacrifices they have made.